-The functioning principle of the prototypes is based on the exceptional properties of micro-algae organisms, which are ten times more efficient photosynthetic machines compared to large trees and grasses.
-The façade and canopy currently being developed for EXPO Milano 2015 develop a natural man-made ecology and explore the use of algae as an integrated architectural cladding and urban agriculture system.
-Algae can represent an important part of creating a healthy and liveable planet.
+“The functioning principle of the prototypes is based on the exceptional properties of micro-algae organisms, which are ten times more efficient photosynthetic machines compared to large trees and grasses,” explains Carlo Ratti, Director of the MIT Senseable City Lab.
+“The Algaetecture project aims to develop a natural man-made ecology and explore the use of algae as an integrated architectural cladding and urban agriculture system.”
+Algae can represent an important part of creating a healthy and livable planet.
 Giving life to mysterious urban gardens, algae can be used as an innovative energy and food production system within our cities.

-Micro-algae perform an important photosynthetic activity, absorbing considerable amounts of carbon dioxide and producing oxygen, and growing into a biomass, which can be processed for energy, cosmetic, pharmaceutical and nutraceutical markets.
-Micro-algae open up an incredible potential for new renewable energy resources, and hope for a greener future.
-Building and architectural surfaces are an incredible resource of space.
-Urban façades and roofs represent billions of square metres that instead of being made of an inanimate material such as concrete, could become clever photosynthetic surfaces that respond to the current state of climate warming.
-Micro-algae could add to the green urban system that exists already, intensifying carbon dioxide fixation activity and acting as cladding for buildings, increasing their passive performance.
+Micro-algae perform an important photosynthetic activity, absorbing considerable amounts of carbon dioxide, producing oxygen and growing into a biomass, which can be processed for energy, cosmetic, pharmaceutical and nutraceutical markets.
+“Micro-algae open up an incredible potential for new renewable energy resources, and hope for a greener future,” explains Cesare Griffa.
+“Buildings and architectural surfaces are an incredible resource of space.
+Urban facades and roofs represent billions of square meters that instead of being made of an inanimate material such as concrete, could become clever photosynthetic surfaces that respond to the current state of climate warming.
+Micro-algae could add to the green urban system that exists already, intensifying carbon dioxide fixation activity and acting as cladding for buildings, increasing their passive performance.”